- Harvard Health Blog - http://www.health.harvard.edu/blog -

 When I was first diagnosed with BPPV a few years ago, my doctor guided me through the Epley maneuver.
 I had to wear a neck brace afterward, and I was better in two days.

 The maneuver is easy enough to do at home—as long as you know how.
-Researchers in the Neurology study determined that many people who recognize the onset of BPPV turn to Internet videos for instructions.
-They found 33 different videos online showing how to do the Epley maneuver.
-The most popular, produced by the American Academy of Neurology, now has more than 1.1 million hits.
+Many people who recognize the onset of BPPV turn to Internet videos for instructions.
+One of the most popular is produced by the American Academy of Neurology.

 Why didn’t the home maneuver work for me?
 It turns out that I neglected two important steps.